joausaga/reportbytwitter/README.md

 4. Rename the file participa/settings.py.sample to participa/settings.py

-5. Set the configuration parameters of the database in settings.py
+5. Set the following configuration parameters of the database in settings.py

      ```
         DATABASES = {
             'default': {
-                ...,
                 'NAME': '',
                 'USER': '',
                 'PASSWORD': '',